 - “One of my coaches purposely ran us so hard during the first couple of practices that some of us would throw up.
 Whenever someone did, he would laugh wickedly like it was the funniest thing he had ever seen.
 It was harsh and cruel, but widely accepted in our community.”

 Of course, we humans tend to remember the negative aspects of our experiences over the positives.
-The above instances stood out to people because they are tied with negative emotions, but I’d be willing to bet each of these people also got something positive out of their youth sports careers.
+The above instances stood out to people because of their negative emotions, but it seems likely that each of these people also got at least one positive thing out of their youth sports careers.

-I have chosen to write a post about youth sports because I see tremendous value in getting kids together to work toward a common goal, and I appreciate the idea of pushing kids to get better at something.
-I believe in sports’ ability to build up kids’ toughness, perseverance, tenacity, and grit, and I am glad I was able to be involved in them.
-However, I also see how youth sports can be incredibly damaging, especially to kids in larger bodies, and I think there is definite room for improvement.
+I see tremendous value in getting kids together to work toward a common goal, and I appreciate the idea of pushing kids to get better at something.
+I believe in sports’ ability to build up kids’ toughness, perseverance, tenacity, and grit, and I am glad participated as a little one.
+However, I also see how youth sports can cause incredible damage, especially to kids in larger bodies.
+I believe some reform could make youth sports even more beneficial.

 As this piece was coming together, it turned out that I had more to say than I originally anticipated.
 So, welcome to the first 2 part blog post.
-Stay tuned for the exciting conclusion next week!
+Check out part 2!

 Benefits of Youth Sports

 Before I dive into the negative consequences youth sports can have on a kid’s life, let’s talk about the good things that can come out of youth sports.
-For starters, participation in sports as a young adult is associated with higher grades1, a better perception of school in general, and a higher rate of physical activity in adult life.2 Plus, participating in sports gives kids more chances to be physically active in a safe environment, and be a part of a team.
+For starters, participation in sports as a young adult is associated with higher grades1, a better perception of school in general, and a higher rate of physical activity in adult life.2 Plus, participating in sports gives kids more chances to get physical activity in a safe environment and join a team.

 When youth sports can avoid becoming a toxic environment, which we will cover later, they can set kids of all ages up for success in many areas of life.
-Keep in mind, though, that being involved in a sport as a young adult doesn’t necessarily cause these outcomes; it is possible that kids who are involved in sports have parents that also emphasize academics.
-It is also possible that kids who play sports are also from families of higher incomes, so they have more academic resources available to them anyway.
+Keep in mind, though, that being involved in a sport as a young adult doesn’t necessarily cause these outcomes.
+Perhaps kids who play sports have parents that also emphasize academics.
+Or maybe kids who participate in sports come from families of higher incomes, so they have more academic resources available to them anyway.

-Either way, there is a correlation, and I am all for enrolling kids in organized sports.
-There are many moments from my youth and high school sports career that I remember fondly.
+Either way, there correlation between sports and academic success exists, and I encourage enrolling kids in organized sports.
+Many moments from my youth and high school sports career created fond memories.
 As with everything, however, organized sports also come with some risks, especially when community politics and parental egos get involved.

 The Hostile Youth Sports Environment

 When I think back to my own youth sports career, I remember the elitist nature of it all.
-I remember some parents complaining that kids who had never played basketball before were trying out for the 7th grade school league.
-For some reason, they believed it was ridiculous that a kid with little experience in the sport was allowed to play in a school-sponsored league with their son or daughter who had dedicated entire summers to special basketball camps and tournaments.
+Some parents complained that kids who had never played basketball before wanted to try out for the 7th grade school league.
+For some reason, they deemed it ridiculous that a kid with little experience in the sport recieved permission to play in a school-sponsored league with their son or daughter who had dedicated entire summers to special basketball camps and tournaments.

-You see, in their eyes, the sport wasn’t about physical activity or having a fun experience with a team of other kids.
+You see, in their eyes, the sport had little to do with physical activity or having a fun experience with a team of other kids.
 It didn’t appear that it was even about teaching the value of hard work, discipline, or resilience, either.
-If I had to guess, I would say it was probably about having a winning record to feel some sense of accomplishment or preparing their kid to shine on the varsity team a few years down the road.
-Either way, it almost seemed like these few parents believed the kids who hadn’t played much before would taint their own kids’ athleticism.
+If I had to guess, I would say many parents cared the most about a winning record, probably to feel some sense of vicarious accomplishment.
+That, or they thought it would prepare their kid to shine on the varsity team a few years down the road.
+Either way, it seemed like these few parents believed the kids who hadn’t played much before would taint their own kids’ athleticism.
 Like they were untouchables.

 Our school and coaches tried to make it an inclusive environment.
-But some parents complained in hushed, and less-than-hushed, voices about how awful it was for kids who “had never touched a ball before” to go out for a school-sponsored sport.
+But some parents complained in hushed, and less-than-hushed, voices about the absurdity of allowing kids who “had never touched a ball before” to go out for a school-sponsored sport.